coryjennings93/budget-friendly/README.md

 - You can use this schema to replicate the Postgresql database.
 - None of the fields should allow for NULL values.
-- The isChecked value should be a boolean and initially set to false.
+- The isChecked value in the category table should be a boolean and initially set to false.

+##

 Feel free to contribute to the project or provide feedback to enhance its functionality and usability.